BisakhaD/CZ4010-Applied-Crypto/README.md

 7. **sign_cert_automation.sh** : file for signing a certificate on the host side.
 The purpose.sh file calls this file when the host choses to sign a certificate.
 8. **revocation_automation.sh** : file for revoking a signature.
 The purpose.sh file calls this file while the host selects to revoke a signature.

+## References
+[^1] Aas, Josh, et al. "Let's Encrypt: an automated certificate authority to encrypt the entire web."
+Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security.
+2019.
+[^2]  Al-Janabi, Sufyan Faraj, and Amer Kais Obaid.
+"Development of certificate authority services for web applications."
+2012 International Conference on Future Communication Networks.
+IEEE, 2012.
+[^3] Dong, Y., et al. "Providing distributed certificate authority service in mobile ad hoc networks."
+First International Conference on Security and Privacy for Emerging Areas in Communications Networks (SECURECOMM'05).
+IEEE, 2005.
+[^4] Cano, Maria-Dolores, Ruben Toledo-Valera, and Fernando Cerdan.
+"A certification authority for elliptic curve X. 509v3 certificates."
+International Conference on Networking and Services (ICNS'07).
+IEEE, 2007.